Main content

 The right tools for the job

-Whatever you’re roasting, your choice of accessories — and when you decide to use them — is crucial.
-Want to capture all of your meat’s flavourful juices?
-Add a Drip Pan.
-But do this too early and the juices risk burning and becoming acrid.
-For bigger cuts of meat that require longer cooking times, you may want to consider adding a Drip Pan halfway through or, better still, pouring some stock or wine into a Drip Pan at the start.
+Whatever you’re roasting, your choice of accessories – and when you decide to use them – is crucial.
+To capture the meat’s flavourful juices, add a Drip Pan.
+To prevent the juices burning and becoming acrid, you may want to consider adding the Drip Pan halfway through or, better still, pouring some stock or wine into the pan at the start.

-Want all-over crispy skin or an even crust?
-Use the Vertical Roaster or a Roasting Rack to lift your meat up, away from any liquid.
-Don’t be tempted to use foil; the EGG locks in flavour and moisture all on its own.
-Foil will only prevent the outside from crisping and colouring.
+For all-over crispy skin or an even crust, use the Vertical Roaster or a Roasting Rack to lift your meat up, away from any liquid.
+Don’t be tempted to use foil – the EGG’s Dome does the job of locking in flavour and moisture; foil will only prevent the outside from crisping and colouring.

 Cooking a featherblade low & slow